 The impact of the conduct on the financial settlement will vary greatly, and entirely depends upon the particular circumstances of the case.
 Often, the person guilty of the conduct will already be in a bad position, for example in jail or having lost their job.
 However, even in those cases, the court can decide to reduce or even ignore that person’s financial needs because of their conduct.

-I have more than 20 years’ experience of divorce and have dealt with pretty much every example of conduct you can think of.
-If you believe that conduct is a relevant issue to you and your divorce, please call me on 07969211544.
-I will undertake an initial review of your case for free.
+I have more than 20 years’ experience as a Manchester divorce solicitor and have dealt with pretty much every example of conduct and unreasonable behaviour you can think of.
+If you believe that conduct is a relevant issue to you and your divorce, call me on 0345 222 8 222 or email me at firstname.lastname@example.org .